-- Document Adoption Date Comments Harlow Local Development Plan Pre Submission 2018 Strategy and spatial vision to deliver growth in Harlow up to 2033.
+Document Adoption Date Comments Harlow Local Development Plan 2020 The Plan was adopted in 2020 and now forms the basis for development management recommendations Harlow Local Development Plan Plan Pre Submission 2018 Strategy and spatial vision to deliver growth in Harlow up to 2033.
 This, was the final version of the Local Plan for consultation that the Council intends to submit for examination Essex Design Guide 2018 The new Essex Design Guide website is launched, featuring wide-ranging content updates.
 The Stow SPD 2016 This document provides a design framework for improvements to the towns first Neighbourhood Centre.
 London Road South LDO 2015 These three Local Development Orders (LDOs) are in place in parts of the Harlow Enterprise Zone.
 London Road North LDO 2014 They provide planning permission for a range of employment developments and associated Templefields North East 2014 infrastructure with the aim of speeding up the planning process and encouraging new business to the area.
 Harlow Design Guide SPD 2011 This document was designed to replace the 1997 Essex Design Guide.
 It gives guidance that helps new development to have regard to the distinctive features that give Harlow and its neighbourhoods their sense of place.